Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 ARTICLE III.
 Membership.

-The members of Dubuque Democratic Socialists (DDS) shall consist of all individuals who are members in good standing within the Democratic Socialists of America (DSA) and who reside and/or work within Dubuque County in the State of Iowa.
+The members of Dubuque Democratic Socialists (DDS) shall consist of all individuals who are members in good standing within the Democratic Socialists of America (DSA) and who reside and/or work within the territory specified in the bylaws.
+(Amended by Resolution 2017.004)

 ARTICLE IV.
 Local Meetings.